flux-framework/flux-docs/adminguide.rst

 Resources may be temporarily removed from scheduling via the ``flux resource drain`` command.
-Currently, resources may only be drained at the granularity of a node, represented by its broker rank, for example:
+Currently, resources may only be drained at the granularity of a node, represented by its hostname or broker rank, for example:

 .. code-block:: console

- $ sudo flux resource drain 4
+ $ sudo flux resource drain fluke7 node is fubar
- $ sudo flux resource list
+ $ sudo flux resource drain
-      STATE NNODES   NCORES    NGPUS
-       free     15       30        0
-  allocated      0        0        0
-       down      1        2        0
+ TIMESTAMP            RANK     REASON                         NODELIST 2020-12-16T09:00:25  4        node is fubar                  fluke7

 Any work running on the drained node is allowed to complete normally.